-The centre of Rome is noisy and chaotic and the hotels are often fitted into old Renaissance buildings and so have small rooms, often overpriced simply because owners know that visitors will pay.
+The center of Rome is noisy and chaotic and the hotels are often fitted into old Renaissance buildings and so have small rooms, often overpriced simply because owners know that visitors will pay.

-Many of the best hotels in Rome are a little way away from the centre with much bigger rooms and owners who put in a lot of effort to keep guests happy.
+Many of the best hotels in Rome are a little way away from the center with much bigger rooms and owners who put in a lot of effort to keep guests happy.

 Unlike most major cities there are few modern, purpose built business hotels but there are many smaller boutique hotels and hotels in old palaces with original Venetian or Renaissance features.

 A relatively new hotel, opened in 1999, but within a beautiful 19th century merchant’s palace.
 An astral theme along with Venetian style can be found from the moment you step into the lobby which features a night sky ceiling fresco.